JOPERD Author Guidelines

-- Copyright.
+Copyright.
 All authors of accepted manuscripts must sign a copyright release form.
-Authors transfer all copyright ownership of manuscripts to the Society of Health and Physical Educators (SHAPE America).
+Authors transfer all copyright ownership of manuscripts to SHAPE America.

 Submitting to Departments

-JOPERD also accepts submissions to its Departments: Law Review, Research Works, Teaching Tips, and Technology Tips.
+JOPERD also accepts submissions to its Departments: The Law and You, Research Into Practice, Teaching Tips, and Technology Tips.

-- Law Review publishes brief abstracts and discussions of recent cases relevant to the PERD professions.
-To submit, contact department editor Thomas H. Sawyer at firstname.lastname@example.org.
+- The Law and You: Recent Rulings from the Courts Affecting HPERD Professionals publishes brief abstracts and discussions of recent cases relevant to the PERD professions.
+To submit, contact department editor Thomas H. Sawyer at email@example.com.

-- Research Works publishes brief abstracts of research that must be of research articles published in refereed HPERD journals within the past year.
-To submit, send your abstract and the full text of the source paper to department editor John Todorovich at email@example.com.
+- Research Into Practice publishes brief abstracts of research that must be of research articles published in refereed HPERD journals within the past year.
+To submit, send your abstract and the full text of the source paper to department editor Kirk E. Mathias at Kirk.Mathias@cwu.edu.